lukaszuczkiewicz/Marble/README.md

 Use touch screen to navigate in menu.
 Tilt your device to control the ball.
 Go to the orange circle to finish a level and unlock the next one.
+Avoid the black holes.
+Levels 3-9 require you to collect gems that activate the exit.

 ## Features
 * 9 different levels